A proof-of-concept for capturing 360-degree tours of cycling adventures.

 Bicycles are by far my favourite method of transport.
-It was only a matter time before I decided to start capturing some of my rides using a panoramic camera.
+It was only a matter time before I decided to start capturing some of my rides using a 360-degree camera.

 After a little research, I stumbled across the Google Street View tricycle.

 Sadly my budget wasn’t going to stretch to a custom built bike, so I decided to build my own using equipment already in my garage.

 However, the vibrations, torso movements, etc. encountered on a bike often caused problems.
 From camera roll to shaking the camera out of position.